NethServer/ns8-core/README.md

 # ns8-scratchpad

-NethServer 8 experiments using containers on Fedora 33.
+NethServer 8 experiments

-The install procedure should work also on Debian 10.
+System requirements: Systemd, Podman: both Fedora 33 and Debian 10 were used in the tests.

 ## Core components

 The core purpose is managing the applications, providing the basics for their entire lifecycle (install, upgrade, reconfigure, uninstall...).
 It runs the following components:

-1. Redis instance running as rootless container of the `redis0` user, bound to TCP port 6379 in host network namespace.
+1. Redis instance running as rootfull container, bound to TCP port 6379.
 The Redis DB stores the system and modules configuration and provides a signaling bus based on its PUB/SUB feature.

 2. `node-agent.service` Systemd unit, running as root.
 The events are defined in `/usr/local/share/agent/node-events`